Passover DinnerPassover CelebrationHappy Jewish Passover

-Short Passover poems are the best to bring out the true essence of the festival.
+Short Passover poems are the best way to experience the true essence of the festival.
 Find some short poems for the occasion of Pesach in this article.

 Short Passover Poems

-The Jews consider Passover as one of the most significant festivals.
-It is celebrated by the entire Jewish community with much pomp and fanfare throughout the world.
+Passover is one of the most important festivals of the Jews.
+It is celebrated by entire Jewish community with much pomp and fanfare across the globe.
 This festival commemorates the release of the Jewish people from years of slavery under the ancient Egyptians.
-Passover, or Pesach, begins on the 15th day of the Hebrew month of Nisan.
+Passover or Pesach begins on the 15th day of the Hebrew month of Nisan.
 This falls in the month of March or April according to the Gregorian calendar.
 Since the festival occurs during the spring season, people consider the occasion as a new beginning.
 Celebrations include reciting of verses from the Isaiah book, lighting candles at night and feasting on traditional food for the first two nights.
-To add a spark of Passover in the festivities, we have brought some short poems pertaining to Passover.
+To add a spark of Passover in the festivities, here are some short poems pertaining to Passover.
+These poems are sung during Passover celebration to add more meaning to the festival.
 Read on to know them and let everyone learn the message of Pesach.

 Why Is This Night Different?